-From an oceanographic point of view the Mediterranean is a peculiar sea, because important oceanic events occur on a small scale (Rodriguez, 1982).
-In this context, the Alboran Sea is the frontier with the Atlantic Ocean.
-Here, the less saline surface Atlantic waters entering the Mediterranean, and deep, more saline, Mediterranean waters leaving the Mediterranean converge.
-The Alboran Sea basin is considered as a channel, bordered to the north by Spain and to the south by Morocco and is a water mixture transition zone between the Atlantic and Mediterranean waters (Parrilla & Kinder, 1987).
+The Mediterranean is a peculiar sea from an oceanographic point of view, as important oceanic events occur on a small scale (Rodriguez, 1982).
+In this context, the Alboran Sea is the border with the Atlantic Ocean.
+Here, the superficial and less salty waters from the Atlantic come in the Mediterranean, where at the same time the deep Mediterranean waters, more saline, leave the Mediterranean.
+The Alboran Sea basin is considered as a channel bordered to the north by Spain and to the south by Morocco and is a water mixture transition zone between the Atlantic and Mediterranean waters (Parrilla & Kinder, 1987).
 The Atlantic Current in the Alboran Sea traces two anticyclonic gyres where surface waters accumulate (i.e. Alboran gyre) (figure 5).
 The surface current brings water from the Atlantic Ocean and it is that which is pushed towards the shore, and due to the shape of the shoreline, this current carries out two anticyclonic gyres (i.e. clockwise as viewed from above in the northern hemisphere), which together are termed the Alboran Gyre: The Western Alboran Gyre and the Eastern Alboran Gyre (WAG, EAG) (figure 5).
 As a result, the surface water of the Alboran Sea exhibits a lower salinity than Mediterranean water, mixing as it progresses eastwards with the higher salinity Mediterranean water.
 The Atlantic current surrounds and feeds the two anticyclonic gyres: the WAG and the EAG.
 Approximately two thirds of the Atlantic Ocean water entering the Strait of Gibraltar participates in the kinetic energy and flow of the Alboran Gyre (Parrilla & Kinder, 1987; Hogan, 2011).

 The circulation exhibits considerable variability, characterized by the stability of the WAG, mainly in the summer months, and the instability of the EAG (Bás, 2002).
 This general circulation pattern creates a strong frontal system known as the Alboran Sea front.
 Many authors have reported an Alboran-specific upwelling process (Sarhan et al., 2000) which coincides approximately with the northern boundary of the Atlantic current and which is evidenced by strong thermal, haline and trophic north-south gradients.
 Moreover, the oceanography of the Alboran Sea responds to changes in the anticyclone of the Azores, as described by Parrilla and Kinder (1987).
-Sea Surface Temperature from Alboran Sea is a complex variable that is also influenced by factors other than downwelling and upwelling water masses.
+The Sea Surface Temperature factor in the Alboran

+Sea is a complex variable, which is also influenced by factors other than downwelling and upwelling water masses.
 However, the annual average value of SST shows a low deviation in the Alboran Sea.